Citizenship

 • These descriptions dehumanize individuals and strip their identity down to a legal status.

-• The word “illegal” can describe an action, but never use it when describing a person.
+• The word “illegal” can describe an action but should never be used to describe a person.

 Don’t UseDo Use

-Illegal (to refer to a person), illegal immigrant, alienUndocumented immigrant, aspiring citize
+Illegal (to refer to a person), illegal immigrant, alienUndocumented immigrant, aspiring citizen (if applicable)

 Don’t Use